 To initiate the transformation of IoT in the mafucaturing industry, manufacturers have to define a specific set of goals, to be assessed and validated initially on a pilot project, before the implementation at scale of an end-to-end Industrial IoT solution.
 The next step is to deploy an industrial internet pilot in one facility, or on a specific production line, which will be used as a case study for learning how IoT works in this particular industrial environment.
 The pilot facility is then reworked and developed according to observations.
 After the test phase, it is easy for a company to apply the same principles, with proper adjustments, at scale to other facilities.

 It is easier to justify large investments in industrial internet in environments where industrial internet is incorporated into production by transitioning directly to automated, advanced IIoT environments.
 The transition phase is less complicated when the existing infrastructure is light, because there are fewer things that must be accounted for in applying new solutions.

 A case in point is Romania, where the internet infrastructure is now top of the class in Europe.
 The Romanian infrastructure was created rather recently compared to more affluent European countries, and therefore, the entire web is more modern than that in Finland, for example.

 Industrial internet in practice

-Applications of Industrial IoT are already a reality.
+Applications of IoT in manufacturing industry are already a reality.
 There are dozens of different use cases of IIoT in enterprises.
 Companies are developing IoT applications that work, and they have started making a difference.
 For example, transportation and warehousing benefit from automated vehicles and asset tracking.
 In manufacturing, predictive maintenance (PdM) and asset performance management (APM]) are key areas where industrial internet boosts value creation.